lizhonggang1984/cs766/README.md

 YOLOv5 is the latest version of the series of models.
 We trained our car model in YOLOV5 starting from the pre-weight given by COCO dataset (the big pre-weight, yolov5x.pt).
 Due to the time limit, we cannot make it to transform the 10K dataset to the specific format for this model.
 Hence, we used the 200 samples one instead.
 In the training process, users could visualize the segmentation and make changes.

 The most important character of YOLOv5 is its high performance.
 We found the training process is faster and efficient than Mask-RCNN.
 For epochs of 500, it only takes 1 hour to finish the training.
-The trained model obtained pretty good accuracy (mAP at around 0.85 for training dataset and 0.44 for validation dataset) and PR-curve area can be 0.821 (Figure 21), suggestive of its acceptable performance.
+The trained model obtained pretty good accuracy (mAP at around 0.85 for training dataset and 0.44 for validation dataset) and PR-curve area can be 0.821 (Figure 18), suggestive of its acceptable performance.
 However, the performance is worse than YOLOv4.
 Although it’s not a good idea to compare the results of different datasets.
 It is also reasonable to infer that there may exist room for improvement.
 We may want to do more model tuning in our future works.

 <img src="/display/figure21.png" alt="figure21"/>
-Figure 21:  Precision, recall, mAP and PR-curve of YOLOV5.
+Figure 18:  Precision, recall, mAP and PR-curve of YOLOV5.
 The mAP for training data can come to 0.9 with 500 epochs, and the PR-curve area can come to 0.821 in our training model.

 ## 3.3 Comparison of Mask-RCNN and YOLOv5
 As we can see in Table 5, YOLOv5 is a much faster algorithm to train our own car model and get acceptable segmentation than Mask-RCNN.
-As shown in Figure 22 and Figure 23, YOLOV5 can also finish the car detection task in a faster and efficient way for cars under both day-time and night-time conditions, which might be more useful in future autonomous driving context.
+As shown below, YOLOV5 can also finish the car detection task in a faster and efficient way for cars under both day-time and night-time conditions, which might be more useful in future autonomous driving context.

 The major difference between Mask-RCNN and YOLOV5 is they are focusing on different problems.
 Mask-RCNN is powerful in instance segmentation and YOLOV5 is more efficient in object detection.
 They can both detect the object of interest in the images but YOLOV5 doesn’t have the function to finish the object segmentation.
 There are many extensions of YOLO architecture for instance segmentation tasks, such as SEG-YOLO or YOLACT.
 For instance, SEG-YOLO is able to conduct instance segmentation by adding a fully connected neural network to YOLOV3.
 Due to the time of this project, these extensions are beyond the scope of this study.

 <img src="/display/figure22.png" alt="figure22"/>
-Figure 22:  Compare the instance segmentation and object detection results based on Mask-RCNN and YOLOV5 for day-time images. (a, b) Mask-RCNN segmented images (c,d) YOLOV5  object detection images.
+Figure 19:  Compare the instance segmentation and object detection results based on Mask-RCNN and YOLOV5 for day-time images. (a, b) Mask-RCNN segmented images (c,d) YOLOV5  object detection images.

 <img src="/display/figure23.png" alt="figure23"/>
-Figure 23: Compare the instance segmentation and object detection results based on Mask-RCNN and YOLOV5 for night-time images segmentation. (a, b) Mask-RCNN segmented images (c,d) YOLOV5 object detection images.
+Figure 20: Compare the instance segmentation and object detection results based on Mask-RCNN and YOLOV5 for night-time images segmentation. (a, b) Mask-RCNN segmented images (c,d) YOLOV5 object detection images.

 # 4. Conclusion